Skip navigation

 Encephalocraniocutaneous lipomatosis

-At least two mutations in the FGFR1 gene have been identified in people with encephalocraniocutaneous lipomatosis (ECCL), a rare condition characterized by the growth of noncancerous tumors and other abnormalities affecting the brain, eyes, and skin.
-The mutations that cause ECCL are not inherited from a parent; they arise randomly in one cell during the early stages of development before birth.
-As cells continue to grow and divide, some cells will have the mutation and other cells will not.
-This mixture of cells with and without a genetic mutation is known as mosaicism.
+A few variants (also called mutations) in the FGFR1 gene have been identified in people with encephalocraniocutaneous lipomatosis (ECCL), a rare condition characterized by the growth of noncancerous tumors and other abnormalities in the brain, eyes, and skin.
+The variants that cause ECCL are not inherited from a parent; they arise randomly in one cell during the early stages of development before birth.
+As cells continue to grow and divide, some cells will have the variant and other cells will not.
+This mixture of cells with and without a genetic variant is known as mosaicism.

-The FGFR1 gene mutations associated with ECCL change single protein building blocks (amino acids) in the FGFR1 protein.
-These mutations are described as "gain-of-function" because they overactivate the receptor, triggering abnormal signaling that affects cell growth and division.
+The FGFR1 gene variants associated with ECCL change single protein building blocks (amino acids) in the FGFR1 protein.
+These variants are described as "gain-of-function" variants because they overactivate the receptor, triggering abnormal signaling that affects cell growth and division.
 Researchers are studying how these changes in signaling lead to tumor growth and the other features of ECCL.

 More About This Health Condition